 XML (Extensible Markup Language): A specification developed by the World Wide Web Consortium.
 XML is a pared-down version of SGML, designed especially for Web documents.
 It allows designers to create their own customized tags, enabling the definition, transmission, validation, and interpretation of data between applications and between organizations.

-FUNCTIONAL INTENT and product substitutions

-Throughout Sections 250504 through 251404, the BAS Sequences of Operation (Section 259004), and BAS System Commissioning (Section 250804) detailed requirements are specified, some of which indicate a means, method or configuration acceptable to meet that requirement.
-Contractor may submit products that utilize alternate means, methods, and configurations that meet the functional intent.
-Contractors shall be allowed to propose product substitutions without prior approval.
-The successful Supplier will be required to demonstrate that proposed products meet all specification requirements through the shop drawing submittal process.
-If they are unable to demonstrate that their product meets these requirements, then Supplier will be required to furnish an alternative product from one of the approved manufacturers.

-Refer to Section 016000 for substitution procedures.

 SUBMITTALS

 Submit under provisions of Section 013300.

-Electronic Submittals: While all requirements for hard copy submittal apply, control submittals and O&M information shall also be provided in electronic format as follows.
+Electronic Submittals: While all requirements for hard copy submittal apply, control submittals and operation and maintenance information shall also be provided in electronic format as follows.

 Drawings and Diagrams: Shop drawings shall be provided on electronic media as an AutoCAD 2004 or later version drawing file and/or Adobe Portable Document Format file.
 All ‘x reference’ and font files must be provided with AutoCAD files.